ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 ## Against phantom Hirsch

 Now assume that meaning depends on intentionality, and that interpretation is merely a pragmatic strategy for approximating what a speaker meant.
 If so, {::P3} could be false.
 In particular, philosophers who believe that ontology is substantial often insist that they are speaking either plain English or a special philosophical language like Ontologese.
-So {::P3} is usually denied by the very philosophers to whom Hirsch wants to apply it.
-If that is right, then disputes with those who deny {::P3} are not merely verbal.
+So {::P3} is usually false for the very philosophers to whom Hirsch wants to apply it.
+If that is right, then disputes that Hirsch wants to deflate are not merely verbal.

 If I were born earlier, then the previous paragraph should suffice and I can happily move on to the next section.
 However, unfortunately, @hirschOntologyStipulation2021 published a paper "Ontology by Stipulation".
 In this paper, he upgraded his argument so that it neither rely on {::P3}, nor on interpretive charity!